Circuit-Digest/ESP32-CAM-Based-Indian-Currency-Recognition-System-using-Edge-Impulse./README.md

 ❓ FAQs

 Q: Is internet required for detection?
-A: No — inference runs locally on the ESP32-CAM.
+A: No - inference runs locally on the ESP32-CAM.

 Q: Can it detect fake currency notes?
-A: Not currently — this can be added with model training.
+A: Not currently-this can be added with model training.

 Q: Which ESP32-CAM board is supported?
 A: AI Thinker ESP32-CAM module